akanuragkumar/Doubtnut-usecase/README.md

     - doubt_body

 2. **Results are generated**
      from the catalog_questions table and shown to the user as a list and following things are passed as parameters in               generated list's xpath:
     - user_id
     - doubt_id

-3. **When user clicks on any video, API is called** That API has following components:
+3. **When user clicks on any video, API is called.**
+     That API has following components:
     - it accepts user_id, doubt_id from parameters
     - it accepts question JSON
     - then it querries in pdf_user table and checks if the user_id already exists in table or not
     - if user_id exists then it updates doubt_id, question_json, timestamp
     - else it inserts the new entry with user_id, doubt_id, question_json, timestamp
  4. **Now we schedule a cronjob** which works every 1 minute and logs in a file for which we do the following:
     - We take list of entries in pdf_user made between (current time - 5minutes) and (current time - 10 minutes).
     - We get list of user_ids and doubts ids whose entries where made in that time frame.
     - Now we querry again with those user ids in between current time and (current time - 5minutes).